thunderbird89/esf/stories/story-knock-knock.md

 He stumbled to the small kitchenette, filled a container with water from the dispenser, and drank it in long gulps.
 His body's biofilm layer felt dehydrated, his skin texture rough.
 The water helped, marginally.

 As cognitive function gradually returned, fragments of conversation surfaced from the alcoholic fog.
 Patrol routes.
 Frigate operations.
 The probe ship interdiction.
-And—
+And -

 His comm unit.

 The thought arrived with sudden, cold clarity that cut through the hangover like a blade.

 She'd asked to see his comm unit.
 He'd given it to her.
-No—she'd unclipped it for him because his hands weren't working properly.
+No - she'd unclipped it for him because his hands weren't working properly.
 She'd held it, examined it, asked about the encryption module.

 Vael'thi's markings flickered from grayish-blue to dim, uncertain violet.
 That was protocol violation.
 Command-grade communications equipment was never to be handled by unauthorized personnel.
 Never.
 It was drilled into every officer from their first day of training.